 Why you can trust Creative Bloq Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-The Microsoft Surface Laptop Studio, is pretty much the best laptop Microsoft has made.
-It boasts a beautiful, premium design, a stunning screen with a very nice mechanism for converting its form.
+The Microsoft Surface Laptop Studio isn't just the best laptop for drawing.
+It's pretty much the best laptop Microsoft has made to date.
+It boasts a beautiful, premium design and a stunning screen, with a very nice mechanism for converting its form from tablet to laptop.

-On many 2-in-1s, the screen folds back to convert the laptop into a tablet, but the Surface Laptop Studio works in a different way with a split hinge design that allows the screen to be slid over the keyboard for use as a tablet, but it can also be propped up in an easel-like position, which is great for drawing on and eliminates the need to buy a stand or use the screen flat if you want to use it hands-free.
+On many hybrids, the screen folds back to convert the laptop into a tablet.
+But the Surface Laptop Studio works in a different way, with a split hinge design that allows the screen to be slid over the keyboard for use as a tablet.
+It can also be propped up in an easel-like position, which is great for drawing and eliminates the need to buy a stand or use the screen flat, if you want to use it hands-free.